mr-chew/mr-chew.github.io/_posts/2022-8-20-Backjumping.md

 4. Conclusion

 ## Introduction
-The goal of the "N-Queens Problem" is to arrange `n` queens on a N × N chessboard so that none of them can attack one another by being in the same row, column, or diagonal.
-The problem has a simple solution when `n = 1` and there is none when `n = 2` and `n = 3`.
+The goal of the "N-Queens Problem" is to arrange `N` queens on a N × N chessboard so that none of them can attack one another by being in the same row, column, or diagonal.
+The problem has a simple solution when `N = 1` and there is none when `N = 2` and `N = 3`.
 The answer to the N-Queens problem, when N (board size) = 6, is as follows.

 N-Queens Problem | Solution
 ---|---